 Intelligent Ticket Deflection.

 When customers type out a support request, AI can step in before the ticket is even created.
 By analyzing the user’s intent, the AI can proactively offer the exact answer or step-by-step troubleshooting guide right in the chat widget.
 This drastically reduces your overall ticket volume and encourages self-service without frustrating the customer.
+For a full breakdown of which ticket types deflect safely and how to measure whether it’s actually working, see our guide to ticket deflection for SaaS support teams.

 -